Learn How To Grow Onions. This versatile vegetable is always needed in the kitchen. Learn about growing onions from seeds or sets.

 You'll need either a starter set or onion seeds to begin with and both of these options will give you full sized tasty onions in 3 or 4 months.

-Part of knowing how to grow onions is being able to plant them correctly.
+Planting onions is not difficult.
 The first rule is to water the soil first, as onions don't like being dry for too long.

-If you're planting onion seeds, you'll need to start them off inside somewhere warm, where germination will take place between 5 and 10 days.
+If you're planting onion seeds, you'll need to start them off inside somewhere warm in early spring, where germination will take place between 5 and 10 days.
 We use modular cell trays and sow 3-4 seeds in a cell.
 They will then be planted out in a clump.
 When they're ready, plant them a few inches apart at a depth of an inch.

 As with most vegetables, timing is everything when you are learning how to how to grow onions.
 You need to start getting the soil ready the September or October the year before you want to eat to give the ground enough time to settle.

 If you are growing onions from seeds, you want them out in your garden as soon after the last ground frost as possible, usually around late February.
 Onion sets have already been started for you, so these can go straight in the ground in March or April or in the fall in mild climates.

 Learning how to grow onions isn't difficult, and after a year or two of practice you should be able to have them as a successful routine part of your vegetable garden.
 If you do decide to repeat the process, make sure you change either the soil or their location after 3 years to give the soil a chance to recover.